 Substituting nonfat Greek yogurt for some of the oil makes the calorie count more reasonable.
 My personal standard for salad dressing is 80 calories or below per serving.

 Incidentally, a serving of salad dressing is usually two tablespoons.
 Going overboard is easy.
 Whenever I’m being obsessive and measuring it out…well, two tablespoons is rarely enough.
 Just sayin’.

-Try Healthy Balsamic Salad Dressing with a lettuce/fruit and nut combination.
+Try this Balsamic and Yogurt Salad Dressing recipe with a lettuce/fruit and nut combination.
 For example, I love it with chicken and sliced oranges, or dried cranberries and almonds, or dried blueberries and toasted pecans.